Making these lemon curd blueberry pop tarts

 I don’t even know where to begin with these lemon curd blueberry pop tarts.
 They are without a doubt the prettiest things I’ve ever put on the blog.
 I almost want to frame a picture of them.

 But instead I ate them and they were fab.

-My favorite thing about desserts like this are how they’re perfectly imperfect.
-The pop tarts are all slightly different in size, the icing is drizzled on in different ways, and the edible flowers and dried bluebs are haphazardly (oh sorry I mean artistically) garnished on top.
+My favorite thing about desserts like this is how they’re perfectly imperfect.
+The homemade pop tarts are all slightly different in size, the icing is drizzled on in different ways, and the edible flowers and dried bluebs are haphazardly (oh sorry, I mean artistically) garnished on top.

 I decide I want to make these lemon curd pop tarts, and I just know that with the blue from the natural blueberry icing that edible flowers would totally pop.
 But when I called every grocery store within 2 miles of my house, none had edible flowers available.

 So I took matters into my own hands.
 Boston has had enough bursts of warm-ish weather in the last month that the flowers in my neighborhood have started to bloom.
 I grabbed my kitchen scissors and a vest with big pockets, and walked up and down my street gathering leetle flowers.
 I carefully put them into my vest pockets, and once full, I went back upstairs to my kitchen.

 (…and didn’t leave the house for another 2 days, but that’s a different story)

 They were perfect, albeit not edible.
 Well, maybe they are?
 I really don’t know.
 After photographing the blueberry pop tarts, I picked off all the flowers and threw them away, just in case.
 I think that makes this one of those ‘don’t try this at home’ stories.
 Which actually makes my life seem pretty exciting, so I’m good with it.